manfad/TabsFlow/README.md

 - So you use tab for intend and enter for new line, then the right pad will direct show the relationship diagram
 - Each level deeper (more indentation) becomes a child of the previous line.
 - The first line will be the root node.
-- You can add ":" colon after text to create description .For example Apple : red then u can click on the apple to see the note
+- You can add "--" doubledash after text to create description .For example Apple -- red then u can click on the Apple node to see the description
-- You can use JSON lines in JSON Editor but it is still WIP for complex JSON like object type ("userid":number might failed , the number will become description  )
+- You can use JSON lines in JSON Editor, it will automatically detect the simple object and convert to indented format

 ![Demo](./demo.png)

-## 🚀 Local Deployment
+## 🚀 Local Deployment (Desktop App)
 ### Prerequisites

 - **Node.js** (v18 or higher)